ballerburg9005/xonotic.us.to/README.md

 <br>

 *Check out [Oracle Cloud Forever Free Tier](https://www.youtube.com/watch?v=_m21FxvuQ4c)!
 You get 4 super beefy dedicated Ampere/ARM cores with 24GB RAM on a 600Mbit connection in an undercrowded ARM-exclusive datacenter for $0 (no hidden cost!).
 After lots of playstesting, everything checks out A+++ .
 Supports more than 32 players on only one core.
 Sounds unbelievable, but true.
 Don't pick the x86 option, it sometimes sucks really bad especially on weekends.
-Make sure upon registration to pick a "region" with a [large (maybe with Azure) datacenter](https://www.oracle.com/cloud/public-cloud-regions/), because some regions don't have ARM and right now you can't change region afterwards (I picked Germany/NRW/Frankfurt).*
+Make sure upon registration to pick a "region" with a [large (maybe with Azure) datacenter](https://www.oracle.com/cloud/public-cloud-regions/), because some regions don't have ARM and right now you can't change region afterwards (I picked Germany/NRW/Frankfurt).
+Hint: In Oracle Control Center, you need to go to Networking -> Virtual cloud networks -> vcn -> Security List Details -> Ingress Rules to switch off external Firewall.*

 <p><br>